-IDPH has cited and fined Pleasant View Rehabilitation & Health Care Center in Morrison after a resident there suffered a fractured hip in a fall.
+IDPH has cited and fined Fondulac Rehabilitation & Healthcare Center nursing home in East Peoria after a resident there fell and suffered a fractured hip, resulting in his wrongful death two days later.

 One of our core beliefs is that nursing homes are built to fail due to the business model they follow and that unnecessary accidental injuries and wrongful deaths of nursing home residents are the inevitable result.
 Order our FREE report, Built to Fail, to learn more about why.
 Our experienced Chicago nursing home lawyers are ready to help you understand what happened, why, and what your rights are.
 Contact us to get the help you need.